Netflix/metaflow-docs/docs/v/r/metaflow-on-aws/metaflow-sandbox.md

 - [The season 2 of tutorials](../getting-started/tutorials/season-2-scaling-out-and-up/) focuses on scaling out.
 This is a good way to get started.
 Note that the Season 1 tutorials work with the Sandbox too, when executed using [the `batch` decorator](../metaflow/scaling.md).
 - You have up to 64 CPU cores at your disposal using [the `batch` decorator](../metaflow/scaling.md).
 Test some number crunching!
 You can run everything in the cloud simply by or you can mix local and remote steps by adding `decorator("batch",...)` to select steps.
 - Test your favorite ML libraries in the cloud using [`batch`](../metaflow/scaling.md) decorator.
-For instance, try a basic hyper-parameter search using [a custom parameter grid and foreach](../metaflow/basics.md#foreach).
+For instance, try a basic hyperparameter search using [a custom parameter grid and foreach](../metaflow/basics.md#foreach).
 - Evaluate Metaflow's [experiment tracking and versioning](../metaflow/tagging.md) using local runs and the [Client API](../metaflow/client.md) in a local notebook.
 In contrast to the local mode, all runs are registered globally in the Metaflow Service regardless of the directory where you run them.
 - Test how you can [`resume` tasks locally](../metaflow/debugging.md#how-to-use-the-resume-command) which were originally run remotely using [the `batch` decorator](../metaflow/scaling.md).